 There’s always something new to learn when it comes to Google.

-And there are so many super cool (and free) tools out there that are not a part of G Suite.
+And there are so many super cool (and free) tools out there that are not a part of Google Workspace for Education.

 I want to share some of these fun, strange, and crazy tools with you in this post.